Liggett Hall: History

 Liggett Hall today follows a design from a master plan for Fort Jay that the architectural firm developed for the island post at the request of Secretary of War Elihu Root in 1904.
 The overall plan was never executed, but it inspired designs by other architectural firms, whether augmenting the barracks or constructing Works Progress Administration projects in the mid-1930s.

 The need for Liggett Hall was dire in the 1920s.
-Temporary wood barracks and old warehouses remaining from World War I housed the 16th Infantry Regiment the garrison for the post from 1922 to 1941.
+Temporary wood barracks and old warehouses remaining from World War I housed the 16th Infantry Regiment garrison for the post from 1922 to 1941.
 Repeatedly reported as substandard and subject to several destructive fires through the 1920s, funds were finally appropriated for its construction in 1928–29.
 While the need for the barracks was never in question, the intention behind the alignment has been.

 In the 1920s, the island was under consideration by U.S. representative Fiorello H. La Guardia as a site for a small, 2000-foot-long downtown airport or airstrip.
 But as laid out, the building stretches across the center of the island for almost half its width, thwarting the possibility of building a runway.
 The proposal finally became moot in the late 1920s when federal government aviation regulations required airport runways to be 3000 feet in length, and Floyd Bennett Field was ultimately built in Brooklyn in 1930.

 The construction of Liggett Hall was approved in 1928, when $1,086,000 was set aside for construction of the building, and $30,000 was allocated for architects' fees.
 When it opened, Liggett Hall was among the world's largest army barracks.

 Today, Liggett Hall is a centerpiece of Governors Island Park.
 Liggett Terrace, a multi-use plaza and park area, was built outside the southwest Liggett Hall, connecting the island's historic northeastern section with its southwestern expanse.